percona/pbm-docs/source/initial-setup.rst

 For more information what connection string to specify, refer to :ref:`pbm.auth.pbm.app_conn_string` section.

-.. admonition:: "External authentication support in |PBM|""
+.. admonition:: External authentication support in |PBM|

    In addition to SCRAM, |PBM| supports other `authentication method <https://docs.percona.com/percona-server-for-mongodb/5.0/authentication.html>`_ that you use in MongoDB or |PSMDB|.